ChaoDong12/chaodong.github.io/_pages/about.md

 Others
 ------
-* Outside of research, I enjoy photography and a big fan of dresses.
+* Outside of research, I enjoy photography and a big fan of dresses!

   ![Editing](./images/Chao_black_01_new_01.jpg)